-Project Description: At the close of each fiscal year, the Agency issues each active member a Personal account information and provides estimated benefit projections of the Basic
+Project Description: At the close of each fiscal year, the Agency issues each active member a Personal information and provides estimated benefit projections of the Basic Maximum

 Statement of Benefits (PSB).
-The statement summarizes cumulative member provide estimates of the benefit allowance for the optional allowance selections that the member may select at retirement.
+The statement summarizes cumulative member account for the optional allowance selections that the member may select at retirement.

-Maximum Allowance payable at early and normal service retirement dates.

-Beginning with fiscal year ending June 30, 2018, the statement will additionally individual members throughout the fiscal year.
+Allowance payable at early and normal service retirement dates.
+As part of the MPASindividual members throughout the fiscal year.